makkus/freckles/README.rst

            :target: https://gitter.im/freckles-io/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge

-*freckles* is configuration management for your working environment (workstation, remote server, virtual machine, container), with a slight twist.
-Instead of describing your infrastructure, you describe the shape of your software or data. *freckles* tries to figure out how to map that onto whatever (physical or virtual) hardware you are working on.
+*freckles* is configuration management for your working environment (workstation, remote server, virtual machine, container), removing or hiding some more advanced features configuration management frameworks usually offer, for the sake of simplicity and a quick turnaround.

-*freckles* comes with a sister application, *frecklecute*, which supports a more 'traditional' way of managing the state of your machine by letting you describe the software, services and files you want to be available.
+For now, *freckles* provides two interfaces, which tackle slightly different scenarios and workflows: *freckles* itself, and *frecklecute*.
+The latter is basically a wrapper around ansible_, making it easier to get started writing and executing task lists ('playbooks').
+The former is more of an experiment, configuration management with a slight twist.
+Instead of describing your infrastructure, you describe the shape of your software or data, then *freckles* tries to figure out how to map that onto whatever (physical or virtual) hardware you are working on.

 Quick links
 -----------